Do you ever wish you had more hours in your day? That you are NEVER going to get through your to-do list?

 Good point!
 Who said that?
 Because whoever said that hasn’t spent much time in my home lately!

-The reality is… the more people you have in your life, which IS a blessing, the more messiness it can bring.
+The reality is… the more people you have in your life, which IS a blessing, the more mess brings.
 Factors such as the needs and preferences of babies, kids, pets, husbands and even your work environment can affect how you are able to use your time.

 However, you do have a choice about how you respond!

-Feeling frustrated and overwhelmed can be greatly reduced by often changing your expectations of yourself (goodbye perfectionism) and what is possible to achieve with the time you have.
-As well as this, being more intentional about how you use the time you do have each day.
+Feeling frustrated and overwhelmed can be greatly reduced by adjusting your expectations (goodbye perfectionism) and what is possible to achieve with the time you have.
+As well being more intentional about how you use the time have each day.

 For example; Having a long work commute every day may mean using the time to listen to audio books or make phone calls.
 If you have young kids at home, it may mean using 5 minute pockets of time through out the day intentionally.

-Personally, I have 2 hours on a Saturday morning watching gymnastics while the three kids complete their lessons.
-Now I take along my weekly planner, a pen and a hot cup of tea.
-I use the time to reflect on my past week and the progress I have made towards my goals.
+I use the time to reflect on the past week and what I am grateful for.
 I then plan out my coming week, including appointments, errands, meals and action steps towards my goals.

 What margin time could you make use of in your day or week?